A vigorous scrambling vine forming patches to over 10 metres wide and tall, potentially forming thick basal stems.

 Being in the grape family, the fruit is a berry, approximately 15 mm in diameter, globe-shaped and purplish in colour.

 In the garden situation, it is commonly cultivated over a trellis or fence.
 It is best grown in a warm temperate to sub-tropical climates and can also be used as spreading groundcover, creating a dense patch.
-It can be observed growing as an untidy hedge in some situations, or to create a barrier to stop people walking through a particular area.
+It can be observed growing as a somewhat untidy but dense hedge in some garden situations in Sydney and elsewhere or to create a barrier to stop people walking through a particular area.
 It could be used to screen an ugly fence to great effect, so long as the stems can grip onto something.

-It has been promoted through channels like Gardening Australia as a great indoor plant, and can be grown around a window or up a wall on some supporting frame.
+It has been promoted through channels like Gardening Australia as a great indoor plant, and can be grown around a window or up a wall on a supporting frame.

 Fruits are eaten by many bird species.